DonyorM/weresync/docs/source/gui.rst

 .. image:: img/gui-example.png
    :align: left

+LVM
+===

+WereSync supports cloning logical volume groups as well.
+Simply check the "Copy Logical Volume Groups" option and select your source group from the dropdown.

+If the target group name is left as "Default" then WereSync will simply use the name of the source group with "-copy" appended to it.
+WereSync will create the target volume group if it does not already exist.

 Bootloader Installation
 =======================

-WereSync will try to install the `Grub2 <https://www.gnu.org/software/grub/manual/grub.html>`_ bootloader on the target drive after the files have been copied.
-Other bootloaders are currently not supported.
+WereSync will attempt to install a bootloader onto your drive, based on your choice in the "Bootloader Plugin" entry.
+If you are unsure which to pick, use the default "UUID Copy" plugin.
+WereSync cannot properly install all bootloaders.
+You may have to manually adjust some settings after the clone finishes.

 If you have your /boot directory on another partition, be sure to pass that partition number to the "Boot Partition" field under advanced options.

 Dependencies
 ============

 The WereSync GUI runs using GTK and requires the `PyGObject <http://www.pygtk.org/>`_ bindings to be installed.
 On Ubuntu these can be installed with::

-    $ sudo apt-get install python3-gi
+    $ sudo apt install python3-gi

 API Reference
 =============